The Angel with the Trumpet (1948 film)

 The Angel with the Trumpet (German: Der Engel mit der Posaune) is a 1948 Austrian historical drama film directed by Karl Hartl and starring Paula Wessely, Helene Thimig and Maria Schell.
 It is based on the novel of the same name by Ernst Lothar.
 The film was remade in Britain in 1950, under the same title.
+It entered 1948 Venice International Film Festival.

 It was shot at the Rosenhügel Studios in Vienna.
 The film's sets were designed by the art directors Otto Niedermoser and Walter Schmiedel.

 Plot

-Family Saga set in Vienna through the Late 19th Century to 1945 post-war period.
-Henriette Stein the daughter of a Jewish Academic has been having an affair with Crown Prince Rudolf, an affair she ends to marry Franz Alt Head of a Piano manufacturing firm, Her marriage takes place the same day as Crown Prince Rudolf's suicide in Mayerling who sents her a farewell note, years pass by and even with children now she's tempted by another man, what will she do?
-And especially what will become of her when the Nazis rise to power in Austria?
+A family saga set in Vienna from the late nineteenth century to 1945's post-war period.
+Henriette Stein, the daughter of a Jewish academic, has been having an affair with Crown Prince Rudolf.
+When the affair ends, she hopes to marry Franz Alt, head of a piano-manufacturing firm.
+That marriage takes place the same day as Rudolf's suicide in Mayerling.
+Years pass, Henriette and Franz have children, yet she's tempted by another man.
+What will she do?
+And what will become of her when the Nazis come to power in Austria?